-The Commission shall have the power to make such studies and investigations into the county's budget and finances as it deems to be in the best interest of the county.
-In connection therewith, the Commission shall have the power to obtain technical information, including monthly budget reports, relating to the county's budget and finances from the comptroller of the county, the county executive, and his or her appointed director of budget and management, as well as to request witnesses and the production of books, papers and other evidence, deemed necessary or material to the study or inquiry of the county's finances.
+The Commission shall have the power to make such studies and investigations into the County's budget and finances as it deems to be in the best interest of the county.
+In connection therewith, the Commission shall have the power to obtain technical information, including monthly budget reports, relating to the County's budget and finances from the Comptroller of the County, the County Executive, and hishis or her appointed Director of Budget and Management, as well as to request witnesses and the production of books, papers and other evidence, deemed necessary or material to the study or inquiry of the County's finances.

 In addition to any other information requested by the Commission, the Director of Budget and Management shall submit to the Commission monthly budget reports.
 Such reports shall be due on or before the last calendar day of the subsequent calendar month, and shall include a detailed report of budgeted or projected revenues and expenditures with actual and accrued revenues and expenditures, a comprehensive narrative commentary to explain and justify variances in budgeted and actual revenues and expenditures, and a year-end forecast showing projected gains and losses for the year, including the use of fund balance.

-Section 2518 (g).
+Section 26181814 (g).
 Failure to Provide Timely Information.

-Should the county executive, his or her appointed director of budget and management, or anyone fail to provide information including but not limited to the budget reports requested in subsection(f) above, the chair of the Commission shall notify the clerk of the Erie county Legislature and the chair of the Erie county Legislature, in writing, and the Chair of the Legislature shall compel that such information be provided to the Commission by exercising the powers available to the Legislature, in particular those powers to subpoen and require the production of evidence as outlined in article 2, section 202, paragraph h of Local Law No.1-1959, as amended, constituting the Erie County Charter.
+Should the County Executive, hishis or her appointed Director of Budget and Management, or anyone fail to provide information including but not limited to the budget reports requested in sub-section (f) above, the Chair of the Commission shall notify the Clerk of the Erie County Legislature and the Chair of the Erie County Legislature, in writing, and the Chair of the Legislature shall compel that such information be provided to the Commission by exercising the powers available to the Legislature, in particular those powers to subpoena and require the production of evidence as outlined in article 2, section 202, paragraph h of Local Law No. 1-1959, as amended, constituting the Erie County Charter.